 Motor vehicles can’t be forfeited unless the vehicle facilitates the production, manufacture, distribution, sale, or trafficking involving at least one pound or more of marijuana, one pound or more of hashish, more than four grains of opium, more than two grains of heroin, more than four grains of morphine, more than ten grains of cocaine, more than fifty micrograms of LSD or its compounds, more than ten grains of crack, or more than one gram of ice or crank; or fifteen tablets, capsules, dosage units, or the equivalent quantity of MDMA.

-What Happens After the Police Seize My Property?
+What Happens if the Police Seize My Property in South Carolina?

 First, when law enforcement agencies seize property, they must take reasonable steps to maintain the property.
 For example, South Carolina law requires that equipment and vehicles must be removed to an appropriate place for storage.
 Also, seized money must be deposited in an interest-bearing account pending final disposition by the court unless the money is being held as evidence.
 Second, within a “reasonable time,” the prosecution must file a civil forfeiture lawsuit asking for the court’s permission to permanently keep the property or money.
 Then, the person who owned the property or money may respond in civil court to get their property or money back.

 Can I Get My Money or Property Back from the Police?

 Whether you can get your money or property back first depends on whether the property was “contraband per se” or “derivative contraband.”
 Contraband per se is facially illegal and can’t be retrieved.
 This includes illegal drugs and counterfeit goods.
 In other words, these items can never be legally owned, so you’re not getting them back!
 Derivative contraband, however, is generally legal but was seized because the police believe it was used in or obtained by crime.
 This includes money made through drug dealing, real estate used in drug manufacturing, or vehicles used in transporting large amounts of drugs.